How do I remove a limitation from my account?

 - Click Resolve beside each step.

-If you complete the required steps and we ask you for more information by email, please respond as soon as possible so we can resolve your case.
-If we've asked for additional proof of your identity you please review the kind of documentation we accept.
+If you complete the required steps and we ask you for more information by email, please respond as soon as possible so we can get things resolved.
+If we've asked for additional information, but you are unsure what to provide, please review the kind of documentation we accept.